The 23 Best Ways to Quit Smoking

 To minimize cravings, change your routine

 Sit in a different chair at breakfast or take a different route to work.
 If you usually have a drink and cigarette after work, change that to a walk.
 If you’re used to a smoke with your morning coffee, switch to tea, or stop at Starbucks for a cup of java—the chain is smoke-free.
+Here are 7 ways to take back your health after you stop smoking.

 Swing by the health food store for some Avena sativa (oat) extract